Get help with using our data

 Non-monetary gold

-From January 2005 onwards, non-monetary gold is included in Overseas Trade Statistics.
-This methodology change was introduced in 2014.
+From January 2005 onwards, non-monetary gold is included in Overseas Trade in Goods Statistics.

 Revisions to data